casangi/stakeholder/README.md

 ```

 Multiple header (footers) can be used in the code but they must be unique pairs.
-Currently the script only works on with the `standard_cube_briggsbwtaper` script adn notebook.
+Currently the script only works on with the `standard_cube_briggsbwtaper` script and notebook.
 The synchronization can be done as follows:

 **notebook --> script**
 `python3 nbsync.py --tout`